mrblonde91/Refactoring-In-Action/README.md

 #### Updating a record

-The only possibly way to update an record is via `non destructive mutation`.
+The most advisable way to update an record is via `non destructive mutation`.
 Effectively we create a new object based upon the existing one.
+The primary benefit to this is we are not introducing potentially unintended side effects and it remains easy to track when changes are occuring.
+On top of that, we maintain a version of each state of the record.

 ##### C# implementation